 We will see in this tutorial how you can simply configure Bitbucket Pipelines to run different pipelines for different branches, as well as how you can protect your branches from bad merges.

 Step 1: Start with a default pipelines to be run on feature branches

-Using feature branches is a great way to prevent master from being often broken.
+Using feature branches is a great way to prevent main from being often broken.
 Developers can work on a specific improvement on a separate branch and merge their changes when their build is green.
 However, this situation does not mean that it is less important to keep your feature branches stable.
 To enable great collaboration, it is just as important to keep feature branches in a green state.
 Using feature branches is a mean to make it easier to understand what changes have been made to solve a specific issue, it should not be taken as an opportunity to delay quality.

 So the first thing we will want to do when enabling Bitbucket Pipelines is to create a default pipeline that will run tests for every branch.
 This is easily done by picking one of the default templates available.

 All the language specific templates are using a default pipeline under the default keyword that will get executed for every new branch pushed.
-You can simply commit the bitbucket-pipelines.yml configuration file to your repository to get your first pipeline executed on the master branch.
+You can simply commit the bitbucket-pipelines.yml configuration file to your repository to get your first pipeline executed on the main branch.